 Building A House: Part 1.
 Sharing my thoughts, lessons learned and what I would have done differently.
 This was the first house we have built from the ground up and let me tell you, building in 2020 was not easy.

 Before I begin, I want to say I am truly thankful for the house and am so happy to be moving in soon.
-We chose to build with Toll Brothers is because of the location of the house and our budget.
+We chose to build with Toll Brothers because of the location of the house and our budget.
 Toll Brothers is also a large, national home builder with 50+ years of experience building luxury homes.
 Overall, our experience was a good one and we are very happy to be moved into our new house.
 Finally!
 Hooray!
 There are, however, many things to take into consideration when building and honestly, I’m not sure I would want to build with Toll Brothers again.

 When You Build with Toll Brothers